 Carême’s is a classic rags-to-riches story that just happened to take place during the French Revolution.
 He was born into a Parisian family which by some accounts had 25 children.
 Being the only smart one of the bunch, he was kicked out of the house at age ten, ostensibly because a peasant household with two dozen kids was no place for a person with brains.

-He went on to become France’s foreign minister, helped engineer the coup d’état that brought Napoleon to power, and became one of Europe’s most influential diplomats.
+Talleyrand went on to become France’s foreign minister, helped engineer the coup d’état that brought Napoleon to power, and became one of Europe’s most influential diplomats.
 Napoleon, of course, soon fell, though that was by no means the end of Talleyrand.
-In fact he negotiated on behalf of France at the Congress of Vienna following Napoleon’s defeat, and eventually helped restore the deposed Bourbons to the French throne.
+In fact he negotiated on behalf of France at the Congress of Vienna following Napoleon’s defeat and eventually helped restore the deposed Bourbons to the French throne.
 He was, you might say, the consummate political survivor.
 He died of old age, tremendously rich and with a reputation as one of the greatest diplomats to have ever lived.
 His former home in Paris is now the US embassy.

 Ahhh… my hero.